barcek/sprk/README.md

 ### Content variables

+String values can be provided with substrings from elsewhere in the source file at runtime by use of content variable identifiers.

-String values in the source file can be provided with top-level values from tool state dynamically by use of the state variable identifier `{STATE:key}`, where 'key' is the top-level key in the `state` attribute.
-The entire identifier is replaced with the given value if it exists or a failure message otherwise.
+Top-level values from tool state can be accessed by use of the state variable identifier `{STATE:key}`, where 'key' is the top-level key in the `state` attribute.

+Strings or functions placed on the 'utils' attribute can be accessed by use of the utils variable identifier `{UTILS:key}`, where key is the top-level key.
+Currently available are `date`, `time` and `zone`, the latter for UTC offset.

+In each case, the entire identifier is replaced with the given value if it exists or a failure message otherwise.

 Three other variables are defined for use in generating the help page and two of these - `BLANK` for an empty string and `USING` for the current tool - can be applied as is in other contexts.